khaihc/Full-Stack-JavaScript-Developer-project2/README.md

     SECRET_TOKEN=Project2:CreatinganAPIwithPostgreSQLandExpress

 4. **Start the Server**
-    To start the server, Then run: `npm start`
+    To start the server, Then run: `npm run watch`
     The server will run on `http://0.0.0.0:5000`
+    To test the server, Then run: `npm run test`

 5. **Creating Tables in PostgreSQL**
     To create the database and tables, follow these steps: